MicrosoftDocs/powerbi-docs/articles/powerbi-gateway-onprem-tshoot.md

 ### Error: Failed to update gateway details.
 Please try again.

 Information was received from the Power BI service, to the gateway.
 The information was passed onto the local windows service, but it failed to return.
 Or, a symmetric key generation failed.
 The inner exception will be displayed under **Show details**.
-You can collect, and review, the logs as mentioned above to get more details.
+You can collect, and review, the logs, as mentioned below, to get more details.

 ### Error: Power BI service reported local gateway as unreachable.
 Please restart the gateway and try again.